alanmitchell/mini-monitor/docs/source/hardware.rst

 TTL 1-Wire Host Adapter
 SIP <http://www.embeddeddatasystems.com/HA7S--ASCII-TTL-1-Wire-Host-Adapter-SIP_p_23.html>`_.
-The schematic and assembly of this converter is :ref:`documented on this page <one-wire-masster-interface-circuit>`.
+The schematic and assembly of this converter is :ref:`documented on this page <one-wire-master-interface-circuit>`.

-If the sensor network includes any Analysis North 1-wire motor sensors, a power supply, PS2, must be connected to the CV3 USB-to-1-wire converter.
+If the sensor network includes any Analysis North 1-wire motor sensors, a power supply, part PS2, must be connected to the CV3 USB-to-1-wire converter.
 This power supply supplies power to the 1-wire sensor network; the DS18B20 temperature sensors do not need the power supply, but the Motor Sensors do.
 Note, for noise isolation, this power supply